yeshmandava/JPMC-SWE-Project/README.md

 The visualization of charts and data analysis our trader’s see is all built on JPMorgan Chase's own open sourced software called Perspective. i learned how to implement this to facilitate the trader’s requested changes and deliver actionable insights.

-i  gained an understanding of the user requirements and then build something that meets those requirements
+I gained an understanding of the user requirements and then build something that meets those requirements